auth0/docs/articles/quickstart/native/ionic-react/interactive.md

 ## Configure the `Auth0Provider` component {{{ data-action=code data-code="index.tsx" }}}

 Under the hood, the Auth0 React SDK uses [React Context](https://reactjs.org/docs/context.html) to manage the authentication state of your users.
-One way to integrate Auth0 with your React app is to wrap your root component with an `Auth0Provider` that you can import from the SDK.
+One way to integrate Auth0 with your React app is to wrap your root component with an `Auth0Provider` you can import from the SDK.

 The `Auth0Provider` component takes the following props:

-- `domain`: The "domain" value present under the "Settings" of the application you created in your Auth0 dashboard, or your custom domain if using Auth0's [Custom Domains feature](http://localhost:3000/docs/custom-domains)
+- `domain`: The `domain` value present under the **Settings** of the application you created in your Auth0 Dashboard, or your custom domain if using Auth0's [Custom Domains feature](http://localhost:3000/docs/custom-domains).
-- `clientId`: The Client ID value present under the "Settings" of the application you created in your Auth0 dashboard
+- `clientId`: The Client ID value present under the **Settings** of the application you created in your Auth0 Dashboard.
 - `redirectUri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.

 <%= include('../_includes/ionic/_note_storage') %>

 :::: checkpoint
 :::checkpoint-default
-Add the `Auth0Provider` component in a way that wraps your `App` component, then run your application to verify that the SDK is initializing correctly, and your application is not throwing any errors related to Auth0.
+Add the `Auth0Provider` component in a way that wraps your `App` component, then run your application to verify that the SDK is initializing correctly and your application is not throwing any errors related to Auth0.
 :::

 :::checkpoint-failure